 A thorough examination is conducted on every patient.
 Dr. Kaplan’s osteopathic training allows us to diagnose small subluxation of the elbow joint that can be a source of a previously undiagnosed source of pain.
 Gentle manipulation is frequently performed during examination for diagnostic and therapeutic purposes.
 Structural deficits, restrictions, as well as muscle weakness and imbalances are identified.
-X-rays and state of the art ultrasound technology are used for diagnosis of elbow problems.
-High-resolution ultrasound imaging is advanced enough to see cubital tunnel related nerve injury, tendonitis and joint swelling that can be a cause of acute and chronic pain.
+X-rays and state-of-the-art ultrasound technology are used for the diagnosis of elbow problems.
+High-resolution ultrasound imaging is advanced enough to see cubital tunnel-related nerve injury, tendonitis, and joint swelling that can be a cause of acute and chronic pain.
 Advanced imaging techniques such as MRI can be used for further assessment.

 Elbow joint and tendon problems are a common source of wrist and shoulder pain.

-A combination of ligamentous instability, cartilage degeneration, and joint inflammation are typically the underlying cause.
+A combination of ligamentous instability, cartilage degeneration, and joint inflammation is typically the underlying cause.

-OWM Integrative Wellness offers cutting-edge effective treatments to include dextrose prolotherapy, PRP, stem cell and peptide therapy to help the elbow region region heal naturally.
+OWM Integrative Wellness offers cutting-edge effective treatments including dextrose prolotherapy, PRP, stem cell, and peptide therapy to help the elbow region heal naturally.

 Concentrated dextrose solution is the first line of our regenerative treatments.
 When injected around the ligaments and tendons of the elbow, it promotes ligament regeneration and small tendon tear repair.

-PRP (platelet rich plasma) is a stronger biocellular treatment.
+PRP (platelet-rich plasma) is a stronger cellular treatment.
 It promotes torn tendon regeneration and repair of worn ligaments.
-PRP Prolotherapy technique is used in more advanced tendon and ligaments tears.
+PRP Prolotherapy technique is used in more advanced tendon and ligament tears.
 It directly delivers growth factors in the damaged tissue and activates a signaling mechanism that stimulates the body’s stem cell production and recruitment to the site of injury.
-Repair and new tissue growth occurs quickly and naturally.
+Repair and new tissue growth occur quickly and naturally.

 Dr. Kaplan’s in-depth knowledge of peptide therapy allows him to stimulate repair and regeneration with specifically selected peptides.
-Tissue repairing peptides BPC and Thymosin beta 4 are used in the injection solutions and CJC/ Ipamorellin is often used to stimulate stem cell activity prior to the procedure.
+Tissue-repairing peptides BPC and Thymosin beta 4 are used in the injection solutions and CJC/ Ipamorellin is often used to stimulate stem cell activity before the procedure.

-These peptides stimulate and enhance, Dextrose prolotherapy, PRP and Stem cell’s regenerative potential.
+These peptides stimulate and enhance, Dextrose prolotherapy, PRP, and Stem cell regenerative potential.

-Ultrasound guided approach ensures accurate and safe placement of regenerative solutions directly into the shoulder joint and surrounding injured tissues.
+The ultrasound-guided approach ensures the accurate and safe placement of regenerative solutions directly into the shoulder joint and surrounding injured tissues.

-Dr. Kaplan uses solutions that are natural and are extremely well tolerated.
+Dr. Kaplan uses solutions that are natural and extremely well-tolerated.